decentr-vslam/decentr-vslam/README.md

-# Data-Efficinet Decentralized Visual SLAM Project
+# Data-Efficient Decentralized Visual SLAM Project

 This is a python implementation of a data-efficient approach of Decentralized Visual SLAM.
 This was implemented by Team 13 (Aishwarya Unnikrishnan, Devesha Tewari, Lu Wen, and Haonan Chang) for the course EECS 568: Mobile Robotics.